Frequently Asked Questions

 CAUTION: There are numerous webpages providing assistance to individuals seeking expungements.
 In Kentucky the law regarding expungement has changed frequently.
 Some web resources may be out of date and not alert you to this fact

-There are numerous organizations that offer clinics in Kentucky.
+There are numerous organizations that offer expungement clinics in Kentucky.

 Kentucky’s legal aid organizations offer clinics.
 For a list of all legal aid societies in Kentucky with their contact information and a map of the counties each covers, click Here.